Flimby railway station: Services

 There is generally an hourly service northbound to Carlisle and southbound to Whitehaven with most trains going onward to Barrow-in-Furness (no late evening service operates south of Whitehaven).
-All of these trains only stop at Flimby on request.
+It was a request stop in the past, but in the current (winter 2025 timetable), all trains are scheduled to call here.

 Train operator Northern introduced a regular through service to Barrow via the coast at the May 2018 timetable change - the first such service south of Whitehaven since 1976.
 Services run approximately hourly from late morning until early evening, with later trains terminating at Whitehaven.
-This represents a major upgrade on the former infrequent service of four per day each way to/from Whitehaven only that previously operated.
+This represents a major upgrade on the former infrequent service of four per day each way to/from Whitehaven, only that previously operated.

 In the aftermath of the November 2009 Great Britain and Ireland floods Flimby saw its passenger numbers soar because of the closure of road transport between the north and south of the town of Workington.
 Additional peak-time services were added for 26–27 November, followed by a new hourly shuttle service northbound to Maryport and southbound to Workington.
 This shuttle train was timetabled to always stop at Flimby, briefly reversing its status as a request-only stop.
 This operated between 30 November 2009 and 28 May 2010.
 Workington North railway station, a temporary station, opened south of Flimby on 30 November 2009, reducing the pressure on trains at Flimby.
 In addition, all services between Workington, Workington North, Flimby and Maryport were free of charge for this period.

 In January 2014, services through the station had to be suspended for several days following flood damage to a 200yd (180m) section of track south of the station caused by strong winds and tidal surges (the railway runs very close to the seashore at this point).
 The line was closed for a week whilst repairs were carried out.